Exploring the Netherlands in July: Everything You Need To Know

 Another must-do activity is visiting the bustling Albert Cuyp Market.
 As one of Amsterdam’s largest and most famous street markets, it offers fresh produce, seafood, and an array of international foods.
 This market provides a lively atmosphere where you can enjoy authentic street food and shop for local handicrafts, making it a perfect spot for a leisurely afternoon.

-For art lovers, the exclusive guided tour of Van Gogh Museum offers an intimate look at the works of one of the most famous figures in the history of Western art.
+For art lovers, the exclusive guided tour of the Van Gogh Museum offers an intimate look at the works of one of the most famous figures in the history of Western art.
 This tour provides insights into Van Gogh’s troubled life and post-impressionist works.
-If you're looking for a unique twist on art experiences, you can try a photo shoot in Amsterdam, allows you to immerse yourself creatively by dressing up as a character from a famous Dutch painting, making for memorable photographs and an enjoyable experience.
+If you're looking for a unique twist on art experiences, you can try a photo shoot in Amsterdam, which allows you to creatively dress up as a character from a famous Dutch painting.

 July is also a great time to connect with nature and wildlife.
-The Diergaarde Blijdorp, one of the oldest zoos in the Netherlands, offers a chance to see a wide range of animals in well-maintained habitats.
+The Diergaarde Blijdorp, one of the oldest zoos in the Netherlands.
 It’s a delightful experience for families and wildlife enthusiasts alike.
 Similarly, the Royal Burgers' Zoo in Arnhem provides a unique eco-display, with habitats ranging from rainforests to desert environments, allowing visitors to walk through different ecological systems and observe animals in naturalistic settings.

-For those interested in more active pursuits, the tulip fields tour combines the enjoyment of cycling through Amsterdam with the pleasure of exploring local markets.
+For those interested in more active pursuits, the Keukenhof tulip fields tour combines the enjoyment of cycling through Amsterdam with the pleasure of exploring local markets.
 This tour is a great way to exercise and offers a closer look at local life in the city.
-Whether renting the cheapest station wagon available in Amsterdam for family trips or the most inexpensive long-term car in Leiden for extended stays, getting around is easy and adds to the Dutch experience.
+Getting around in Amsterdam is easy and adds to the Dutch experience.

 netherlands-in-july-5.jpg

 Each place offers unique charm and experiences, ensuring your trip is varied and memorable.
-Plan your Dutch adventure with Guide to Europe.
-We can help you discover the best of the Netherlands, providing an unforgettable journey.
+Plan your Dutch adventure and discover the best of the Netherlands, providing an unforgettable journey.
 Book your trip today and experience the magic of the Netherlands in July.

 Frequently Asked Questions